UTSA-ICS/sid-server/doc/source/extensions/websso.rst

    `WEBSSO_CHOICES` option.

 Within horizon's settings.py file, a list of supported authentication methods can be specified.
-The entries in the list map to keystone federation protocols, with the exception of ``credentials`` which is reserved by horizon, and maps to the user name and password used by keystone's identity backend.
+The entries in the list map to sidserver federation protocols, with the exception of ``credentials`` which is reserved by horizon, and maps to the user name and password used by sidserver's identity backend.

 .. code-block:: python